Merge Records: History

 In February 2009, due to adverse market conditions it was announced that Touch and Go Records would no longer manufacture and distribute records for Merge and many other independent record labels; Merge had been "under the Touch and Go umbrella" ever since its 1992 release of Tossing Seeds.
 Merge quickly reached an agreement with the Alternative Distribution Alliance to continue distribution of its releases.

 In September 2009, Algonquin Paperbacks released Our Noise: The Story of Merge Records, a book chronicling the label's history.
 This followed a 6-day music festival in Chapel Hill and Carrboro, NC, featuring over 40 Merge acts from around the world celebrating the 20th anniversary of the label's first release.
 The label also released a subscription-only 17-disc box set SCORE!
 20 Years of Merge Records throughout the 20th anniversary year curated by pop culture tastemakers such as David Byrne, Amy Poehler, Zach Galifianakis, Jonathan Lethem, Peter Buck, David Chang, Mindy Kaling and more, with all proceeds going to charities.

 In August 2010, Merge Records released Arcade Fire's The Suburbs to critical acclaim, preceding the band's headlining appearance at Lollapalooza.
 The album went straight to number one on the U.S. and U.K. charts.
 Famed director and Monty Python member Terry Gilliam also directed a live online broadcast of the band's concert from the historic Madison Square Garden in New York following the album's release, which was streamed live by an estimated 1.8 million unique viewers.
 The Suburbs won the Grammy for Album of the Year at the 53rd Annual Grammy Awards on February 13, 2011.

+On June 10, 2025, Secretly Group purchased a 50% stake in Merge Records after years of handling their distribution.
+In the same press release, Merge announced the departure of co-owner Laura Ballance, who had been with the label since its inception in 1989.
+Mac McCaughan remains the sole president and head of A&R.